lmabbutt/lmabbutt.github.io/docs/02-Component-Selection/Component-Selection.md

 | **Potentially lower cost per unit** when built in quantity, since components can be sourced individually.                            | **More development time** — circuit design, testing, and PCB layout take significantly longer than using an integrated H-bridge IC. |
 | **Higher current handling** — discrete MOSFETs can support higher power motors compared to small integrated drivers.                 | **Requires external logic** — needs a separate driver or microcontroller PWM logic to control switching safely.                     |
 | **Easier repairability** — individual transistors and components can be replaced if damaged.                                         | **Thermal management challenges** — heat sinks or fans may be needed to maintain safe operating temperatures.                       |

+**Choice and Rationale**
+    The **HIP4082IPZ H-bridge driver** was selected as the optimal choice because it provides high efficiency, robustness, and flexibility for controlling DC motors in the project.
+It supports **high-voltage operation up to 80 V** and can deliver large peak currents, making it suitable for a wide range of motor sizes.
+The HIP4082IPZ also features built-in **high- and low-side MOSFET drivers**, allowing precise PWM control and reliable switching performance.
+Although it requires external MOSFETs and slightly more complex circuit design compared to all-in-one motor driver ICs, this modular approach offers greater customization and power-handling capability.
+Its strong balance of performance, control precision, and scalability makes it the most effective and future-proof solution for the project’s motor control needs.